Scaphiopus: Geographic range

 Spadefoot toads are found throughout the United States and into northern Mexico.
 They tend to prefer dry, grassland areas with loose, sandy soils that flood in the rainy season.

 Description

 Scaphiopus are generally colored appropriately with greens and browns to camouflage themselves in their native habitat.
 At adult size they are usually not much larger than 8 cm.

-Behaviour, diet, and reproduction
+Behavior and reproduction

-Spadefoot toads are nocturnal and are rarely seen when it hasn't rained recently.
-They spend most of the time during the dry season buried in the ground in aestivation.
-When it rains, they emerge to feed on invertebrates and to breed in vernal pools.
+Adult Spadefoot toads are nocturnal and spend most of their day burrowed underground.
+At night they will regularly emerge to forage.
+Spadefoot toads are explosive breeders; after periods of heavy rainfall breeding adults will scramble to fishless, ephemeral pools to breed and lay eggs.
 They have one of the fastest reproductive cycles of any amphibian species.
 Once laid, eggs hatch in a matter of a day or two.
 The tadpoles are capable of developing to froglets within a couple of weeks.
-This feature is primarily due to fact that most of their breeding areas dry quickly once the rainy season is over.
+This short larval period allows spadefoots to utilize water sources that other amphibians cannot.